 My kids had the day off of school recently so my husband and I took them to Blakes Cider Mill for some cider and donuts and to check out their Fall Festival featuring Barnyard Funland and Spookyland.

 Fall Festival at Blakes Cider Mill consists of access to their enormous Barnyard Funland and Spookyland attraction.
-For $6.95 per person ($8.50 per on weekends) kids can enjoy:
+Kids can enjoy:

 - Access to the Haunted Barn